 Death’s-head Hawkmoth Facts

 - Distinctively, the eye-catching common name for this amazing Lepidoptera remains that of the Death’s-head Hawkmoth.
-Perhaps most notably, though, the term actually serves as the common name for a total of three species within the genus Acherontia.
+Perhaps most notably, though, the unusual term actually serves as the common name for a total of three species placed within the genus Acherontia.

 - The distinctiveness of these three forms, however, does not simply stop there.
-That’s because, in addition to the astonishing obvious physical trait, other facts also set it apart from most other types of moths.
+That’s because, in addition to the astonishing obvious physical trait, multiple other facts also work to set it apart from most other types of moths.
 These, in fact, are fascinating in their own right.

 Related Articles